panzerdp/dmitripavlutin.com/content/posts/122-this-algorithm/index.md

 <details>
   <summary>Regular function</summary>

-*A regular function* is a simple JavaScript function being defined using `function` keyword or using a shorthand definition on an object.
+*A regular function* is a simple JavaScript function defined using `function` keyword or using a shorthand definition on an object.
 Examples of regular functions:

 ```javascript
 function regularFunction(who) {